THIS ARTICLE INCLUDES A FREE PRINTABLE

 Maintaining these routines and rituals even during times of transition like divorce can lower levels of conflict and help children adjust to change, protecting them from the proposed risks of nontraditional families.

-If you’re interested in starting some family rituals (or adding to your current list), take a look at the 41 best ideas below.
+If you’re interested in starting some family rituals (or adding to your current list), take a look at the 41 best examples of family rituals and traditions below.

 You can do the same when preparing breakfast, lunch, or dinner, perhaps to the sounds of our “Love Yourself Mix” on Spotify.